To enjoy the full Mail & Guardian online experience: please upgrade your browser

 A year ago the world was filled with hope.
 Climate change negotiations in Copenhagen, alias Hopenhagen, were the fashionable green topic and everybody was talking about saving the world, one renewable power station at a time.

 But those hopes were dashed one snowy night in Denmark, when the troubled negotiations crashed and the world was left with a questionable political climate declaration—the non-binding Copenhagen Accord—a far cry from the binding climate treaty it was hoping to negotiate.
-And 2010 has been the big hangover from that conference.

 Suddenly, climate change treaties became a tired topic that no longer made the headlines or ignited the energy they had only a year before.
 An estimated 100 000 people attended the United Nations Framework Convention on Climate Change (UNFCCC) in Copenhagen last year.